puria-radmard/puria-radmard.github.io/_notes/Public/Oscillations in the Brain/Oscillations in the Brain.md

 ---
-title: Oscillations in the Brain.md
+title: Oscillations in the Brain
 feed: hide
 date: 17-03-2023
 format: list